r7butler/PHAB/README.md

 ## Preparing the input data

-The `IPI()` function is used to calculate PHAB scores using both station and PHAB metric data as input.
+The IPI is estimated using station and PHAB metric data as input.
 These data can be obtained from the state of California SWAMP reporting module.
 Sample data are provided with the PHAB package to demonstrate the required format.
 These data are loaded automatically once the package is installed and loaded.
 You can view the `stations` and `phab` example data from the R console:

 ```r